Brendan Kiernan

-Brendan Jason Kiernan (born 10 November 1992) is an English professional footballer who plays as a midfielder.
+Brendan Jason Kiernan (born 10 November 1992) is an English professional footballer who plays as a midfielder for National League South club Hampton & Richmond Borough.

 He spent his early youth career at Bromley, Fulham and Crystal Palace before joining AFC Wimbledon at the age of 16.
 He made his league debut for AFC Wimbledon as a substitute on 18 March 2011, at the age of 18.
 He joined Walsall on 1 July 2021.
 He spent the first half of the 2022–23 season on loan at Grimsby Town.

 Early life

 Kiernan grew up near Arsenal's Highbury Stadium, and was an Arsenal fan.